-Information shared by NHTSA (Countermeasures That Work) shows numerous factors associated with pedestrian and bicycle crashes, including distractions, driver speed, and alcohol use.
-By utilizing a communication strategy, the THSO can increase the knowledge and show the safety skills required to protect bicyclists and pedestrians and perhaps prevent crashes, injuries, and fatalities.
+Information shared by NHTSA (Countermeasures That Work) show numerous factors associated with pedestrian and bicycle crashes, including distractions, driver speed, and alcohol use.
+By utilizing a communication strategy, the THSO can increase the knowledge and show the safety skills required for protecting bicyclists and pedestrians and perhaps preventing crashes, injuries, and fatalities.

-Tennessee utilizes many of the strategies listed in the NHTSA's Countermeasures That Work, Ninth Edition for bicycle and pedestrian safety.
+The State of Tennessee utilizes many of the strategies listed in the NHTSA's Countermeasures That Work, Ninth Edition for bicycle and pedestrian safety.
 For this countermeasure, the following is utilized: